-I.5 52.203-6 -- Restrictions on Subcontractor Sales to the Government (Sep 2006)
+I.5 52.203-6 -- Restrictions on Subcontractor Sales to the Government (Jun 2020)

-- (a) Except as provided in (b) of this clause, the Contractor shall not enter into any agreement with an actual or prospective subcontractor, nor otherwise act in any manner, which has or may have the effect of restricting sales by such subcontractors directly to the Government of any item or process (including computer software) made or furnished by the subcontractor under this contract or under any follow-on production contract. - (b) The prohibition in (a) of this clause does not preclude the Contractor from asserting rights that are otherwise authorized by law or regulation. - (c) The Contractor agrees to incorporate the substance of this clause, including this paragraph (c), in all subcontracts under this contract which exceed the simplified acquisition threshold.
+- (a) Except as provided in (b) of this clause, the Contractor shall not enter into any agreement with an actual or prospective subcontractor, nor otherwise act in any manner, which has or may have the effect of restricting sales by such subcontractors directly to the Government of any item or process (including computer software) made or furnished by the subcontractor under this contract or under any follow-on production contract. - (b) The prohibition in (a) of this clause does not preclude the Contractor from asserting rights that are otherwise authorized by law or regulation. - (c) The Contractor agrees to incorporate the substance of this clause, including this paragraph (c), in all subcontracts under this contract which exceed the simplified acquisition threshold, as defined in Federal Acquisition Regulation 2.101 on the date of subcontract award.

-I.6 52.203-7 -- Anti-Kickback Procedures (May 2014)
+I.6 52.203-7 -- Anti-Kickback Procedures (Jun 2020)

-"Kickback," as used in this clause, means any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind which is provided to any prime Contractor, prime Contractor employee, subcontractor, or subcontractor employee for the purpose of improperly obtaining or rewarding favorable treatment in connection with a prime contract or in connection with a subcontract relating to a prime contract.
+Kickback, as used in this clause, means any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind which is provided to any prime Contractor, prime Contractor employee, subcontractor, or subcontractor employee for the purpose of improperly obtaining or rewarding favorable treatment in connection with a prime contract or in connection with a subcontract relating to a prime contract.

-"Person," as used in this clause, means a corporation, partnership, business association of any kind, trust, joint-stock company, or individual.
+Person, as used in this clause, means a corporation, partnership, business association of any kind, trust, joint-stock company, or individual.

-"Prime contract," as used in this clause, means a contract or contractual action entered into by the United States for the purpose of obtaining supplies, materials, equipment, or services of any kind.
+Prime contract, as used in this clause, means a contract or contractual action entered into by the United States for the purpose of obtaining supplies, materials, equipment, or services of any kind.

-"Prime Contractor" as used in this clause, means a person who has entered into a prime contract with the United States.
+Prime Contractor as used in this clause, means a person who has entered into a prime contract with the United States.

-"Prime Contractor employee," as used in this clause, means any officer, partner, employee, or agent of a prime Contractor.
+Prime Contractor employee, as used in this clause, means any officer, partner, employee, or agent of a prime Contractor.

-"Subcontract," as used in this clause, means a contract or contractual action entered into by a prime Contractor or subcontractor for the purpose of obtaining supplies, materials, equipment, or services of any kind under a prime contract.
+Subcontract, as used in this clause, means a contract or contractual action entered into by a prime Contractor or subcontractor for the purpose of obtaining supplies, materials, equipment, or services of any kind under a prime contract.

-"Subcontractor," as used in this clause,

-(1) means any person, other than the prime Contractor, who offers to furnish or furnishes any supplies, materials, equipment, or services of any kind under a prime contract or a subcontract entered into in connection with such prime contract, and

-(2) includes any person who offers to furnish or furnishes general supplies to the prime Contractor or a higher tier subcontractor.
+Subcontractor, as used in this clause, (1) means any person, other than the prime Contractor, who offers to furnish or furnishes any supplies, materials, equipment, or services of any kind under a prime contract or a subcontract entered into in connection with such prime contract, and (2) includes any person who offers to furnish or furnishes general supplies to the prime Contractor or a higher tier subcontractor.

-"Subcontractor employee," as used in this clause, means any officer, partner, employee, or agent of a subcontractor.
+Subcontractor employee, as used in this clause, means any officer, partner, employee, or agent of a subcontractor.

-- (b) The 41 U.S.C. chapter 87, Kickbacks, prohibits any person from -- - (1) Providing or attempting to provide or offering to provide any kickback; - (2) Soliciting, accepting, or attempting to accept any kickback; or - (3) Including, directly or indirectly, the amount of any kickback in the contract price charged by a prime Contractor to the United States or in the contract price charged by a subcontractor to a prime Contractor or higher tier subcontractor.
+- (b) 41 U.S.C. chapter 87, Kickbacks, prohibits any person from -- - (1) Providing or attempting to provide or offering to provide any kickback; - (2) Soliciting, accepting, or attempting to accept any kickback; or - (3) Including, directly or indirectly, the amount of any kickback in the contract price charged by a prime Contractor to the United States or in the contract price charged by a subcontractor to a prime Contractor or higher tier subcontractor.